rackerlabs/support-how-to/content/how-to/cloud-servers/using-python-novaclient-to-manage-scheduled-images/index.md

 ### Change the day of the week for weekly scheduled images

-To change the day of the week the system creates your weekly scheduled images, enable scheduled images on that server again, specifying the new day of the week and the retention value you want to use.
-For example, the following command enables weekly scheduled images on **myserver** where the system creates the image on Sunday and the retains four images:
+To change the day of the week on which the system creates your weekly scheduled images, enable scheduled images on that server again, specifying the new day of the week and the retention value you want to use.
+For example, the following command enables weekly scheduled images on **myserver** where the system creates the image on Sunday and retains four images:

     nova scheduled-images-enable  --day-of-week sunday  myserver  4